DeepGraphLearning/torchprotein-site/_pages/tutorial_4.md

 </div>

 To perform this task, we wrap the GearNet-Edge model as well as the graph construction model into the `tasks.AttributeMasking` module, in which an MLP prediction head will be appended upon GearNet-Edge.
-Note that this module can also be used to pretrain molecule encoders.
+Note that this module can also be used to pre-train molecule encoders.
 The module will choose whether to predict atom or residue type according to the view of graphs in the training set.

 ```python